Common Ground

 The oral history of my mother’s family has always intrigued me.
-In particular, I wanted to learn more about my French-Canadian ancestors who travelled from Quebec to Ontario in the mid-1800s.
-Some came with a simple aspiration to live self-sufficiently off the land.
+I wanted to learn more about my French-Canadian ancestors who emigrated from Quebec to Ontario in the mid-1800s.
+Fertile land was becoming scarce in Quebec and Ontario was encouraging settlement.
 Very little was captured about their existence in an English-speaking largely protestant province.
-Other than a census every 10 years, the roman catholic church was the keeper of their records of baptisms, marriages, and interments.
+Other than a census every 10 years, the Roman Catholic church was the keeper of their records – lives condensed into lists of baptisms, marriages, and interments.
+After building up a family tree, I started my own journey to document the places where they lived.
+With a simple aspiration to live self-sufficiently, little evidence remained of their existence.
+Residences and resting places revealed dead ends and dog parks.
+As my journey continues, I am embracing being drawn to unknown places documenting the land that once held them and searching for whispers of what might remain of their lives.

 Common Ground Video